Medicare in Vermont

 Some Vermont residents facing severe needs may qualify for Medicaid, a federal/state program founded alongside Medicare in 1965 that helps those facing a financial need or a disability — regardless of age.
 When you turn 65, it is possible to be eligible for both Medicare and Medicaid (called dual eligibility).

 Each state formulates its plan for Medicaid and can set its qualifications.
-Vermont’s Health Connect program offers programs geared toward adults and children in need, all with a specific set of qualification rules.
+Vermont’s Health Connect program offers programs geared toward adults and children in need.

 Does Medicare Pay the Same in Every State?